firubii/MintWorkshop/README.md

 # MintWorkshop
 A GUI editor for HAL's Mint bytecode found in modern Kirby games and the BoxBoy series

+**For information regarding Mint versions and instructions, see [this spreadsheet](https://docs.google.com/spreadsheets/d/1A_08ytw1oIBhqBzpkxDIU86RwmYAjG4DopogqCQllMo).**

 ## Features
 * Reads and rebuilds Mint archives that properly function ingame
 * A nice color-coded disassembly view